 My name is Taylor Barvais and I am a dolphin trainer at Dolphins Plus Oceanside.
 I am originally from Wichita, Kansas, but came to Florida to attend the Florida Institute of Technology and to follow my dream of becoming a marine mammal trainer.
 In May 2013, I earned my Bachelor of Science degree in Marine Biology.
 Throughout my college career, I worked with armadillos at a local zoo and volunteered at animal shelters in my free time.
 My childhood dream was to work with dolphins.
 Thus, in order to gain experience in this field, I accepted an internship with Dolphins Plus Oceanside in August 2013.
 During the last week of my internship, I was graciously offered a job at Dolphins Plus Oceanside.
 I began employment in November 2013 and have yet to look back.
 I work directly with our lovable dolphin family and am responsible for monitoring their health and wellbeing and to help people make their dreams come true.
 When I’m not working, I love working out, reading and making mini-cupcakes.
 I also love relaxing with my “second family”, which includes all of the staff and animals at this facility.
 My favorite part of working at Dolphins Plus Oceanside is building relationships with these amazing animals.
 I love coming into work everyday and being able to smile because this is my dream job!

 Hi!
 My name is Wendy Kellam and I'm a dolphin-aholic.
-Over 20 years ago, my parents brought me to Dolphins Plus Oceanside to experience the natural swim and participate in a ten-day marine mammology class.
+Over 25 years ago, my parents brought me to Dolphins Plus Oceanside to experience the natural swim and participate in a ten-day marine mammalogy class.
 The rest?
 History.
 I never left.
-I was intrigued with the idea of interacting with another species on their terms and sharing that experience/knowledge with our guests.
+I was intrigued with the idea of interacting with another species on their terms and sharing that experience/knowledge with our guests (and dolphins!).
 This is still my favorite part of the job.
 While my job title is dolphin trainer, I see myself more as an “interspecies facilitator”.
-I train humans to interact with the dolphins and dolphins to interact with humans in the natural, structured, and therapy programs at Dolphins Plus Oceanside and Island Dolphin Care.
-I also have experience crewing on and facilitating swims with wild bottlenose and spotted dolphins in the Bahamas, as well as swimming with Humpback Whales in the Dominican Republic.
-During my first year at Dolphins Plus Oceanside, there were several mass strandings of pilot whales in the Keys.
-Thus, I was indoctrinated into the world of marine mammal rescue, where we rescued, rehabilitated and/or released many whales.
+I train humans to interact with the dolphins (Tursiops truncatus) on their terms and dolphins to interact with humans in both our Guided and Structured programs.
+I also have many years of experience working with dolphin assisted therapy, crewing on and facilitating swims with wild dolphins in the Bahamas, as well as swimming with humpback whales (Megaptera novaeangliae)in the Dominican Republic.
+During my first year at Dolphins Plus Oceanside, there were several mass strandings of pilot whales (Globicephala) in the Keys.
+Thus, I was immediately indoctrinated into the world of marine mammal rescue, helping to rescue, rehabilitate and/or release many animals.
 Originally from Wilton, Connecticut, I graduated from Kalamazoo College in Michigan with a Bachelor of Science degree in Psychology.
-I've always had a strong affinity for animals and behavior and have experience with animal assisted therapy with my ferrets, chinchillas, rabbits, guinea pigs and hedgehog.
+I've always had a strong affinity for animals and behavior and have experience with animal assisted therapy with not only dolphins, but my ferrets, chinchillas, rabbits, guinea pigs and hedgehog as well.
 When not working, you’ll find me at home in Key Largo with my three sharpeis, Kismet, Shiitaki and Scrat.
 I love hiking, kayaking, skiing, travelling, music, mountains, forests and avocados… and my amazing friends, human and other!
 I have an interest in alternative health and am intrigued by the paranormal.